berekvolgyipeter/cyfrin-advanced-foundry-account-abstraction/README.md

    1. Calls `MinimalAccount.validateUserOp`, which:
       1. Validates the signature *(can be any custom validtaion - in our case the signer has to be the owner of `MinimalAccount`)*
       2. Pays cost of performing user operation to the `EntryPoint` *(Note: a paymaster can be set up)*
-   2. If the validation is successful, calls `MinimalAccount.execute` which executes the transaction.
+   2. If the validation is successful, executes the transaction calldata which is `MinimalAccount.execute`.

 ### ZkSync